-Apple users will soon have the opportunity to assign legacy contacts to allow trusted individuals to access their files after they pass.
+Apple users have the opportunity to assign legacy contacts so trusted individuals can access their files after they pass.

 In today’s digital world, you’ll see family members going to court fighting for access to their deceased loved one’s data.
-While other big tech players such as Google and Facebook have had their legacy systems in place for a while.
+Other big tech players such as Google and Facebook have had their legacy systems in place for a while.
 Apple has just recently implemented its own legacy system.

-Before we got wind of the announcement from Apple itself, immediate family members had zero ways of accessing their deceased relative’s iCloud account and they couldn’t unlock the phone without knowing the passcode.
+Before the legacy system was implemented, immediate family members had no way of accessing their deceased relative’s iCloud account or unlock the phone without knowing the passcode.

 Apple has included this mechanic in the iCloud terms of service.
 It states that no matter the nature of a user’s death, their data goes with them.
 Even if relatives provide a death certificate, they’ll be given no access.

 Why won’t Apple let surviving families access data?

 Apple is known for being a big advocate for user privacy protection.

 We’ve seen Apple go to great lengths to keep its users’ information private.
 The well-known App Tracking Transparency framework was one of the most popular efforts by the company to protect user information, and even that effort drew criticism from advertising platforms such as Facebook.

 While users who opt not to be tracked by advertisers and other third parties benefit from the App Tracking Transparency framework, Apple’s Digital Legacy is different.

 It involves working with grieving families who are demanding access to their deceased loved one’s data for various reasons.